 The letter explains that EPA’s universal waste regulations at 40 CFR Part 273 streamline the hazardous waste management standards under RCRA for “certain categories” of hazardous waste that are commonly generated by a wide variety of establishments.
 The four types of federally covered universal wastes are batteries, pesticides, mercury-containing equipment, and lamps.

-The question then remains:
+The question then remains on universal waste:

 Is universal waste a hazardous waste that is exempt from OSHA’s HCS?